ftsrg/thesis-template-latex/README.md

 Key improvements (see the Git log for details):
 * The template can be imported to Eclipse as a TeXlipse project.
 * The files use UTF-8 character encoding.
-* The university logo is vectorgraphical.
+* The university logo uses vector graphics.
 * Added separate directory for tex and bib source files.
 * Supports Hungarian and English documents, uses correct date formatting and hyphenation settings for both.
 * Added makefile.